tieje/unofficial_powell_365_docs/content/conventions/conventions.md

 &emsp; [*Save*](/references/definitions/#save) saves the configuration to Powell Manager. [*Sync*](/references/definitions/#sync) creates a deployment task to the tenant.
 The proper steps of the process of the process are always:
 1. Save
 2. Sync

+### Where to implement Custom CSS
+&emsp; [Go to Custom CSS](/actions/common/#powell-intranet-custom-css).
+There is an editor there, but I recommend copying and pasting from a real code editor like [VSCode](https://code.visualstudio.com/).
+Remember to save and sync.